Virtus Stone Harbor Emerging Markets Total Income Fund (NYSE:EDI) to Issue $0.07 Monthly Dividend

-Virtus Stone Harbor Emerging Markets Total Income Fund (NYSE:EDI – Get Rating) declared a monthly dividend on Wednesday, May 25th, Zacks reports.
-Stockholders of record on Tuesday, June 7th will be given a dividend of 0.07 per share on Friday, June 17th.
-This represents a $0.84 annualized dividend and a dividend yield of 14.19%.
-The ex-dividend date of this dividend is Monday, June 6th.
+Virtus Stone Harbor Emerging Markets Total Income Fund (NYSE:EDI – Get Rating) declared a monthly dividend on Tuesday, May 31st, Wall Street Journal reports.
+Shareholders of record on Tuesday, August 9th will be paid a dividend of 0.07 per share on Friday, August 19th.
+This represents a $0.84 dividend on an annualized basis and a yield of 14.19%.
+The ex-dividend date is Monday, August 8th.

-Virtus Stone Harbor Emerging Markets Total Income Fund has decreased its dividend payment by an average of 21.7% per year over the last three years.
+Virtus Stone Harbor Emerging Markets Total Income Fund has decreased its dividend payment by an average of 21.7% annually over the last three years.

-NYSE EDI opened at $5.92 on Friday.
-The firm’s fifty day moving average price is $6.53 and its two-hundred day moving average price is $7.27.
-Virtus Stone Harbor Emerging Markets Total Income Fund has a 1 year low of $5.48 and a 1 year high of $9.68.
+NYSE EDI traded down $0.07 on Tuesday, reaching $5.92.
+The stock had a trading volume of 404 shares, compared to its average volume of 30,690.
+The firm has a fifty day moving average of $6.49 and a two-hundred day moving average of $7.21.
+Virtus Stone Harbor Emerging Markets Total Income Fund has a 1-year low of $5.48 and a 1-year high of $9.68.

 About Virtus Stone Harbor Emerging Markets Total Income Fund (Get Rating)